Quasisymmetric Embeddability of Weak Tangents: Quasisymmetric embeddability is hereditary

-If $X$ and $Y$ are unbounded, we select exhaustions $\{U_n\}$ and $\{V_n\}$ of $X$ and $Y$(namely, a sequence of bounded subsets of the ambient space with the union equals to the whole space), respectively, such that each $U_n$ is $\eta$-quasisymmetric equivalent to $V_n$.
+If $X$ and $Y$ are unbounded, we select bounded exhaustions $\{U_n\}$ and $\{V_n\}$ of $X$ and $Y$(namely, a sequence of bounded subsets of the ambient space whose union equals to the whole space), respectively, such that each $U_n$ is $\eta$-quasisymmetric equivalent to $V_n$.
 Applying Cantor's diagonal argument again, we finish the proof by taking a sub-limit. \end{proof}

 \begin{proof}[Proof of Theorem \ref{QSweakT}]